Who is my enemy?

 This was followed by a touching moment of an unexpected surprise.
 He spoke openly about the war and how, as a member of the Kikuju, he was in a terrible battle.
 I heard from the other side of the conflict.
 He said he was part of a movement that wanted to live free and work on the lands that were taken from them.
 Sadly, he and many thousands of others lost loved ones, including wives and children.
 This warm Christian gentleman then looked at me with eyes filled with love and said, "I am so sorry for the loss of your father."
 I found it hard to hold back tears.
 Here we were, talking as Christians a few decades later, having previously been on opposing sides in one of Kenya's cruelest wars, though I was just a naïve child at the time of the conflict.

-We were immediately connected in deep friendship.
-Even if I have never treated the people responsible for my father's death with bitterness, I felt a deep reconciliation with history.
-Philippians 4,7 Then it came to my mind, “And the peace of God, which surpasses all understanding, guard your hearts and minds in Christ Jesus.”
-The love, peace and grace of God united us in oneness in His presence.
-Our roots in Christ brought us healing, thereby breaking the cycle of pain in which we had spent most of our lives.
-An indescribable feeling of relief and liberation filled us.
-The way God has brought us together reflects the futility of war, conflict and hostility.
-In most cases, neither side really won.
-It is heartbreaking to see Christians fighting Christians in the name of their respective causes.
-In times of war, both sides pray to God and ask Him to side with them, and in times of peace, the same Christians are most likely to be friends.
+We were instantly connected by a deep friendship.
+Even though I never harbored bitterness toward those responsible for my father's death, I felt a profound reconciliation with the story.
+Philippians 4:7 then came to mind: "And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus."
+The love, peace, and grace of God united us in oneness in His presence.
+Our roots in Christ brought us healing, breaking the cycle of pain in which we had spent much of our lives.
+An indescribable sense of relief and liberation filled us.
+The way God brought us together reflects the futility of war, conflict, and hostility.
+In most cases, neither side truly won.
+It breaks the heart to see Christians fighting against Christians in the name of their respective causes.
+In times of war, both sides pray to God, asking Him to take their side, and in times of peace, those same Christians are most likely to be friends.

 Learning to let go

-This life-changing encounter helped me better understand the Bible verses that speak of loving enemies 6,27-36).
-Aside from a war situation, it also requires the question of who is our enemy and adversary?
-What about the people we meet every day?
-Do we stir up hatred and aversion to others?
-Maybe against the boss, with whom we don't get along?
-Maybe against the trusted friend who hurt us deeply?
-Maybe against the neighbor with whom we are in dispute?
+This life-changing encounter helped me to better understand the Bible verses that speak of loving one's enemies.
+(Lk 6,27-36)Beyond a war situation, it also raises the question: Who are our enemies and adversaries?
+What about the people we encounter every day?
+Are we fostering hatred and resentment towards others?
+Perhaps towards the superior we don't get along with?
+Perhaps towards the close friend who has deeply hurt us?
+Perhaps towards the neighbor with whom we are quarreling?

-The text from Luke does not forbid wrong behavior.
-Rather, it is about keeping the big picture in view by exercising forgiveness, grace, goodness and reconciliation and becoming the person Christ calls us to be.
-It is about learning to love as God loves as we mature and grow as Christians.
-Bitterness and rejection can easily take us captive and take control.
-Learning to let go by putting into the hands of God the circumstances we cannot control and influence makes the real difference.
-In Johannes 8,31-32 Jesus encourages us to listen to his words and act accordingly: "If you will abide by my word, you are truly my disciples and will know the truth, and the truth will set you free."
+The text from Luke does not forbid wrongdoing.
+Rather, it is about keeping the bigger picture in mind by practicing forgiveness, grace, kindness, and reconciliation, and becoming the person Christ calls us to be.
+It is about learning to love as God loves, maturing and growing as Christians.
+Bitterness and rejection can easily trap us and exert control over us.
+Learning to let go, by surrendering the circumstances we cannot control or influence into God's hands, makes the real difference.
+Johannes 8,31-32 Jesus encourages us to listen to his words and act accordingly: “If you abide in my word, you are truly my disciples, and you will know the truth, and the truth will set you free.”
 This is the key to freedom in his love.

 by Robert Klynsmith